tatianegercina/FinTech/05-Student-Resources/unit-10/readme.md

 ARIMA does not assume stationarity.

 ARIMA will convert your data to stationary and then execute the function.
-ARMA requires that you give the function stationary data to start.
+ARMA requires that you supply stationary data from the start.

 #### What is the point of ACF and PACF?

 ACF (Autocorrelation Function) and PACF (Partial Autocorrelation Function) help to determine the number of lags that are important in the correlation of a dataset.
 This lag number is important for autoregressive models, such as ARMA and ARIMA.
 Lags can be thought of as a unit of time - it's the measure of distance (in time) that the data point corresponds to.
 ACF and PACF determine the correlation of data between those time points.

 Below you can see the autocorrelation plotted with `.plot_acf()`, using the same weather example from class.
-Significant lags at exist at particular hours (lags).
+Significant lags exist at particular hours (lags).
 You would expect that the temperature at hour (lag) 12 on one day will be closely correlated to the temperature at hour (lag) 12 on the next day, and so on.

 <img src='Resources/ac04.png' width=450><br>

 Using partial autocorrelation, you can dive even deeper.
-PACF allows you to see not just which hours (lags) are correlated but which ones have the heaviest effect on all the others.
-Below we can see that lags 0 and 1 account for the rest of the days temperatures.
+PACF allows you to see not just which lags are correlated but which ones have the heaviest effect on all the others.
+Below we can see that lags 0 and 1 account for the rest of the days' temperatures.
 This starts over agan at lag 25, because a new day begins.
 This means that the temperatures for the entire day are dependent on the temperatures from lags 0 and 1.
 Remember, lag is another word for your time interval!
 In this case, hours.

 <img src='Resources/ac05.png' width=450><br>